ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

 ## Where can I find pricing information for public instance types?
 For pricing information, see [Build your virtual server ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud-computing/bluemix/virtual-servers){: new_window}.

+## Where can I find pricing information for virtual public instances?
+For pricing information, see the [Virtual servers provisioning calculator](https://www.ibm.com/cloud-computing/bluemix/virtual-servers/calculator).

 ## Can I add disk storage to my hourly or monthly Virtual Server?
 You may upgrade or downgrade disk storage for any virtual server by updating your storage options in the *First Disk* through *Fifth Disk* fields in the *Configuration* screen of the device you want to update.
 For more information, see [Reconfiguring an existing virtual server](../vsi/vsi_reconfigure.html).